schneidermatic/Elastax/miniobs-015/README.md

 # miniobs-015 / Basic Architecture

-This recipe contains an elastic stack consisting of 1x elasticsearch and 1x kibana node. miniobs-010 has the trial license and the basic security features enabled.
+This recipe contains an elastic stack consisting of 1x elasticsearch and 1x kibana node. miniobs-015 has the trial license and the basic security features enabled.
 So all license based features are activated (Machine Learning, Watcher etc ...) by default.
+In addition ssl encryption is activated for Kibana so that the 'Alerting' feature is also enabled.

 ![MINIOBS Basic Architecture](../resources/assets/images/miniobs-BasicArchitecture-01.png)